 Thankfully, there are plenty of opportunities to get involved if you’re looking to volunteer in Singapore.
-After all, real understanding and empathy for others truly comes through first-hand experience.
-Meeting, connecting and touching the lives of others is a million times more powerful than learning about poverty in a sterile classroom… Or making a cash donation.
+After all, real understanding and empathy for others truly come through first-hand experiences.
+Meeting, connecting, and touching the lives of others is a million times more powerful than learning about poverty in a sterile classroom or making a cash donation.

 Want your kids to get involved and give a little back?
 We’ve done some digging.
 Here’s a handy list of Singaporean philanthropic organisations and charities in need of a helping hand.

 Where to volunteer with kids in Singapore

 1. The Salvation Army